danbev/learning-edge-computing/README.md

 to cause bandwidth issues.

-There is also an issue with latency for some types of applications, for example a self-driving car might be able to wait for a packet to be transported to/from a cloud service.
+There is also an issue with latency for some types of applications, for example a self-driving car might not be able to wait for a packet to be transported to/from a cloud service.
 There is also the issue with that an application might not allow for disconnect to the cloud service.
 Again a self-driving car must be able to continue if such an break occurs.